codesandbox/codesandbox-client/packages/homepage/content/articles/building-accessible-apps-with-speed-using-chakra-ui/index.md

 We really appreciate all the amazing work Adewale Abati, and Lazar Nikolov put into this tutorial!
 And our huge thanks to everyone that joined our session.

-You can check out the demo of the final result of this project [here](https://codesandbox.io/p/github/nikolovlazar/codesandbox-template-next.js/draft/magical-moon)—and remember that you can branch/fork it to keep experimenting with Chakra UI, right from CodeSandbox.
+You can check out the [demo of the final result on CodeSandbox](https://codesandbox.io/p/github/nikolovlazar/codesandbox-template-next.js/draft/magical-moon)—and remember that you can branch/fork that repo to keep experimenting with Chakra UI right from our cloud development environment.